 - Now highlight the High Contrast option and click it.

-The night or dark theme will be activated instantly on your Samsung Smart TV.
+The night mode or dark theme will be activated instantly on your Samsung Smart TV.

 Don’t Miss: How to Fix Samsung Smart TV Error Codes